paperclip-rs/paperclip/book/actix-plugin.md

 use paperclip::actix::{
     // extension trait for actix_web::App and proc-macro attributes OpenApiExt, Apiv2Schema, api_v2_operation,
+    // If you prefer the macro syntax for defining routes, import the paperclip macros
+    // get, post, put, delete
     // use this instead of actix_web::web
     web::{self, Json},
 };